colinstiles/gis-portfolio/README.md

 # GIS Portfolio

 This is my [GIS portfolio](https://colinstiles.github.io/gis-portfolio) hosted on GitHub Pages.
-Thanks to Ryan Fitzgerald for the template, created with Sass and JavaScript as a easily customizable, lightweight, and fully responsive static site.
+Thanks to Ryan Fitzgerald for the template, created with SCSS, CSS, HTML, and JavaScript as an easily customizable, lightweight, and fully responsive static site.

-## Features

-* Gulp ready (compiles Sass and minifies JS)
-* Sass ready with lots of commenting
-* Fully responsive
-* Comes with Bootstrap grid system
-* Easy color changes can be done through simple variable edits

 ## Contents